 Martha Reeves was born on this date in 1941.
-She is a Black singer, was a city council member, and the lead singer of Martha & the Vandellas.
+She is a Black singer, city council member, and Martha & the Vandellas lead singer.

 Born in Eufaula, Alabama, Martha Rose Reeves is the eldest of 11 children born to Elijah Joshua and Ruby Lee Gilmore Reeves.
 The Reeves family moved to Detroit right after she was born.
-She was brought up in the church, since her grandfather was a minister at Detroit's Metropolitan Church.
-She went to Northeastern High School, where she was vocally coached by Abraham Silver.
+She was raised in the church since her grandfather was a Detroit's Metropolitan Church minister.
+She went to Northeastern High School, where Abraham Silver vocally coached her.

-An opportunity to record occurred after Motown's Mary Wells failed to show up for a session and Stevenson asked Reeves to do the song titled "I'll Have to Let Him Go."
-Eventually recruiting her friends Ashford and Beard, the record became the first record by the newly-christened Martha and the Vandellas in the fall of 1962.
-As lead singer, Reeves was responsible for some of the most up-tempo singles to come out of the label including the top hits, "(Love Is Like A) Heat Wave" (1963), "Live Wire," "Wild One," "Dancing in the Street," and "Nowhere to Run".
+An opportunity to record occurred after Motown's Mary Wells failed to attend a session, and Stevenson asked Reeves to do the song titled "I'll Have to Let Him Go."
+Eventually recruiting her friends Ashford and Beard, the record became the first by the newly-christened Martha and the Vandellas in the fall of 1962.
+As lead singer, Reeves was responsible for some of the most up-tempo singles to come out of the label, including the top hits, "(Love Is Like A) Heat Wave" (1963), "Live Wire," "Wild One," "Dancing in the Street," and "Nowhere to Run."

-In 1995, Reeves and the Vandellas were inducted into the Rock & Roll Hall of Fame and eight years after that were inducted to the Vocal Group Hall of Fame in 2003.
+In 1995, Reeves and the Vandellas were inducted into the Rock & Roll Hall of Fame, and eight years after that were inducted into the Vocal Group Hall of Fame in 2003.
 In 2004, Reeves released her first album in 24 years with "Home to You."

 Reeves was a vocal critic of landlords that own decaying property.
-However, in 2006, the Detroit News reported that she was the owner of at least 15 lots and two rental properties in Detroit.
-According to city, county, and court records Reeves owned properties that have been cited for 25 code violations that have never been repaired and one of her houses had to be razed, at a cost to the city of $5,000.
+However, in 2006, the Detroit News reported that she owned at least 15 lots and two rental properties in Detroit.
+According to city, county, and court records, Reeves owned properties that have been cited for 25 code violations that have never been repaired, and one of her houses had to be razed at a cost to the city of $5,000.

 She continues to perform concerts under the bill Martha Reeves of Martha Reeves and the Vandellas with sisters Lois and Delphine Reeves.
-Reeves is twice divorced, has one son, Eric, and three grandchildren all living in Detroit.
+Reeves is twice divorced and has one son, Eric, and three grandchildren, all living in Detroit.
 In 2007, Reeves returned to the Old Motown Studio in Detroit to sing "(Love Is Like A) Heat Wave" with Australian group Human Nature for their Get Ready album.

 On June 25, 2019, The New York Times Magazine listed Martha Reeves among hundreds of artists whose material was reportedly destroyed in the 2008 Universal fire.
-In 2019 Martha was one of the celebrity contestants taking part on BBC One show Celebrity MasterChef in the UK.
+In 2019 Martha was one of the celebrity contestants in the UK's BBC One show Celebrity MasterChef.